 Two (2) members of the panel shall be elected by and from the certified employees of the District.
-The Board shall appoint one (1) certified employee to the panel.
-Alternate members may be elected/appointed, as appropriate, to fill in for a regular member who is unable to serve.
+Two (2) alternates shall also be elected by and from the certified employees, to serve in the event an elected member cannot serve.
+The Board shall appoint one (1) certified employee to the panel and one (1) alternate certified employee to the panel.

 Terms